 Friends and Alumni can use Unpaywall, an open database of 24,188,597 free scholarly articles.
 The Unpaywall browser extension harvests content directly from over 50,000 journals and open-access repositories from all over the world.
 It also uses open data from PubMed Central, the DOAJ, Crossref (particularly their license info), and DataCite.

 The Open Access Button is another free tool that allows you to find free, legal articles with just a click, and it will email an author to get a copy if one isn't available.
 It's available as a Chrome and Firefox browser plugin, as well as a website.

 Additional information on open access is available at our Open Access InfoGuide.

-E-Resources/Databases Available to Alumni
+E-Resources/Databases Available to Friends and Alumni

-By creating a free MyJSTOR account, alumni can read up to 6 articles online for free per calendar month.
+By creating a free MyJSTOR account, Friends and alumni can read up to 6 articles online for free per calendar month.
 After logging in and clicking on an article, users will see a banner at the top of the page, which will indicate how many free articles are remaining for the month.
 For more information, visit this page.

 Explore academic content on JSTOR that is open to everyone, everywhere.
 Search thousands of free journal articles and open access book chapters.

 ERIC provides unlimited access to more than 1.4 million bibliographic records of journal articles and other education-related materials, with hundreds of new records added multiple times per week.

 Teacher Reference Center provides indexing and abstracts for 280 peer-reviewed journals.